obophenotype/chiro/README.md

 This provides connections between CHEBI and other OBO ontologies.

-It's ot clear if the same information could be obtained by other sources, e.g. DrugBank, and the extent to which the relationships would overlap.
+It's not clear if the same information could be obtained by other sources, e.g. DrugBank, and the extent to which the relationships would overlap.